kb1ooo/JHU_Ragnar_2022/README.md

 * If you haven't come across it yet, take a look at the "runner's packet" [here](https://quip.com/dUAHAaimgopS).
 I've listed the important points below.
-* Double checking on the light situation.
-Everyone definitely needs a vest.
-I think we'll be covered on lights, but you probably want to have your own.
+* Everyone definitely needs a vest.
+It will be easiest if we have at least 1 set of lights per person.
+Let me know if you don't have a set.
+I should have 3 sets.
 * **important** You will receive an email about online check-in and completing an online safety video on **Monday**.
 You have to get this done (I think they give you 24hrs or something), otherwise you will have to come to the start